syd-cu/projects/README.md

-# Project 3: Traffic Flow Simulation
+# Project 3: Traffic Flow Simulation (Python project)

 Term: Fall 2018

++ Author:
+Siyu Duan

 + Project summary:
 This project involves a traffic flow simulation in the two-interval highway.
 The users can customize the number of lanes, maximum vehicle capacity per lane per minute, the number of booths in each interval, average booth processing rate.
 The output is a simulation table which calculates the minute by minute volumes of vehicles arriving, departing, and waiting in the backup.